Bagh bandi

 Bagh bandi is a two-player abstract strategy board game from Lower Bengal, India.
 It is a hunt game.
-It uses an Alquerque board, and therefore, Bagh bandi is specifically a tiger hunt game (or tiger game).
+It uses an alquerque board, and therefore, Bagh bandi is specifically a tiger hunt game (or tiger game).
 There are two tigers attempting to elude and capture as many goats while the goats are attempting to surround and trap the tigers.

 An uncommon feature in this game is that the goats are piled up on four points of the board at the beginning of the game.
 The only other hunt game to use this feature is Sher-bakar, a game closely related to Bagh bandi.

 Goal

 The goats win if they surround and immobilize the two tigers.

 The tigers win if they capture enough goats so that they cannot immobilize the tigers.

 Equipment

-The board is an Alquerque board.
-There are 2 tigers represented as 2 black pieces.
-There are 20 goats represented as 20 white pieces.
+The board is an alquerque board.
+There are 2 tigers represented as black pieces, and 20 goats represented as white pieces.